Domenico de Clario

 Copy editor: Sarah Gory

 Domenico de Clario first encountered Vassilieff’s work as a teenager, when he stumbled across an old catalogue on the shelves of his high school library.
 Leafing through black and white reproductions of Vassilieff’s inner city neighbourhoods summoned memories and sensations of arriving with his own family from Trieste, Italy, in 1956 and settling in Smith St, Fitzroy.
-Establishing a post-humous dialogue with Vassilieff six decades later, ‘A Letter to Danila’ weaves connections between the artists’ shared journeys of migration, navigating creative life in Australia and their eventual relocation to Mildura in regional Victoria.
+Establishing a post-humous dialogue with Vassilieff six decades later, a letter to danila (what you hope for through your lifetime) weaves connections between the artists’ shared journeys of migration, navigating creative life in Australia and their eventual relocation to Mildura in regional Victoria.

 Each edition is signed and numbered by the artist.